-Michael is one of the earliest users of Shapr3D.
-His first activity is dating back to the summer of 2016.
-He has built a successful Kickstarter campaign since, and now working on his own automatic watch movements, so that he doesn’t have to outsource and import it.
+Michael started to use Shapr3D in 2016, and is one of our earliest users.
+He launched a successful Kickstarter campaign with a watch design he modeled with Shapr3D, and is now working on manufacturing automatic watch movements so that he doesn’t have to outsource and import them.
 This is his story.

 “There’s nothing like throwing it yourself.
 You know exactly what you want and you know what changes to make.”

 Though he hadn’t studied CAD design previously, he decided to learn it himself and began designing with Matrix, a jewelry design specific software.
 He created the first few versions of designs with the tool, but never quite got to the finished product.
 Matrix was counter-intuitive, with a learning curve too steep to justify.
 Michael estimated that he would need between 2-3 months to completely master the tool, in addition to thousands in fees.